onstottj/sample-menu-ordering-system/README.md

 1. Install MySQL 5.6.5 or later (due to http://stackoverflow.com/a/10603198/132374).
 2. Execute the database.sql DDL to set up the tables
-3. You can change the DB connection details in `com.reonsoftware.possample.Application`
+3. You can change the DB connection details in `com.reonsoftware.possample.Application`.
+   By default, the database is expected to be called 'pos' located on localhost.
+   The database user 'pos' with password 'pos' is used for access.
 4. Spring Boot is used as the server, and the main class is `com.reonsoftware.possample.Application`.
    Start the server and browse to index.html.
 Use the CSV import feature to import the contents of items.csv (in this folder) into the items table.